 A pointer is a variable that stores the memory address of another variable.
 Declaring a pointer in C:

-int *ptr; // Pointer to an integer
+int *ptr; // Pointer to an integerExample of using a pointer:

 #include <stdio.h>